 CBG – Cannabigerol:

 The compound CBG is created when CBGA is decarboxylated.
 It has a weak bond with the CB1 and CB2 receptors but can potentially help with conditions such as IBS and Huntington’s.

 Final Thoughts on Phytocannabinoids

-So far, we know that the body has an endocannabinoid system, and the phytocannabinoids in cannabis interact with CB receptors in the brain and central nervous system, as well as throughout the body.
-The fact that our brain naturally produces cannabinoids helps explain why weed has potential therapeutic effects.
+So far, we know that the body has an endocannabinoid system.
+The phytocannabinoids in cannabis interact with CB receptors in the brain and central nervous system, as well as throughout the body.
+The fact that our brain naturally produces cannabinoids helps explain why marijuana has potential therapeutic effects.